Letter from the NASA ESDS Program Executive

 In FY22, ESDS assisted in the development of two TOPS products: Stories of Open Science and the TOPS Community Panel Summary Report.
 Stories of Open Science features open science practitioners discussing what open science means to them, their motivations for doing open science, the challenges they face in practicing open science, and the benefits to their research from their use of open science.

 The TOPS Community Panel was created to provide feedback on the TOPS mission, plans, and activities.
-The report summarizes findings from a virtual event held in May 2022; these findings were used to improve plans for the Year of Open Science, a new open science curriculum (OpenCore), community engagement, and overall missions and goals.
+The report summarizes findings from a virtual event held in May 2022; these findings were used to improve plans for A Year of Open Science, a new open science curriculum (OpenCore), community engagement, and overall missions and goals.

 Another ESDS open science initiative in FY22 was co-leadership of the Open Source Science for the Earth System Observatory Mission Data Processing Study Workshops.
 In line with the open science, integrated mission approach of NASA's Earth System Observatory (ESO), Kevin Murphy, SMD Chief Science Data Officer, issued a challenge to the ESO mission science data processing community: identify and assess potential architectures that can meet ESO mission science processing objectives, enable data system efficiencies, promote open science principles, and seek opportunities that support Earth system science.
 Three open workshops were held in FY22 to explore potential data processing architecture and data system efficiencies.